How to prepare for a phone interview

 Phone interview question 2: What do you know about your company (applies when the role is advertised directly by the company)

 The purpose of this question is obvious.
 They want to know whether you have done the research!
 They want to find out if you have researched their projects, mission, vision, clients and services/capabilities and how you are a match.

 Do not make the mistake of simply recounting what you have read on the ‘About us’ page of the company when answering this question.

 When you talk about what you know of the company, talk about specific points.
 If there is something in the company’s mission or a specific project that resonates with you, talk about that.

 Phone interview question 3: Why do you want to work with us / Why are you interested in this role

 On the face of it, this looks like a tricky question.
-You probably want to say something like it’s closer to home or the salary is higher!
-But this is not what the recruiter or the hiring manager wants to hear.
+You probably want to say something, like whether the company is closer to home or ask about its salary.
+However, this is not what the recruiter or the hiring manager wants to hear.

 Think about it this way.
 What made you apply for this particular job as opposed to the three others exactly like this one?

 Ideally, you want to talk about the key responsibilities and link it to your previous experience.
 Tell them that you’re a great match as it’s similar to what you have done before – and how much value you can bring to the role ad team.